frescobaldi/python-ly/README.md

 README for python-ly
 ====================

-This package provides a commandline program `ly` that can be used to do various manipulations with LilyPond files.
-LilyPond (www.lilypond.org) is a music typsetter using a plain text input file format.

-This package also provides a Python library `ly` containing various Python modules to parse, manipulate or create LilyPond files.
+This package provides a Python library `ly` containing various Python modules to parse, manipulate or create documents in LilyPond format.
+A command line program `ly` is also provided that can be used to do various manipulations with LilyPond files.

+The LilyPond format is a plain text input format that is used by the GNU music typsetter LilyPond (www.lilypond.org).

 The python-ly package is Free Software, licensed under the GPL.
 This package is written by the Frescobaldi developers and part of the Frescobaldi project.